Name: Colleen Thornton

 Favourite Quote: “Climb that goddamn mountain” – Jack Kerouac

 Welcome to my world!
 I am a woman living abroad and writing about it.
 I left my home in Canada a few years ago to embark on a world journey.
 Essentially, I took life’s road less travelled (after some time on the frequented route) and (so far) it has made all the difference.
-I lived in Indonesia for two years teaching English.

-For the past two years I have been blogging for www.esl101.com.
+For the past few years I have been blogging for www.esl101.com.
 This is a GREAT website for searching for international teaching jobs.
 I found both my teaching jobs in Thailand and Indonesia using this site, so check it out if you’re a teacher looking for a change and a ticket around the world.

 View my travel vlogs on YouTube at: https://www.youtube.com/channel/UCzmsbaYcD2QWdy_Qd_7QmOw.